 Shared storage on the Hoffman2 cluster is available for purchase, subject to IDRE’s terms and conditions.
 Each group that purchases storage will be given a document specific to their request that must be signed by the responsible PI.
 Please note that the High Performance storage provided by us is the only option for buying or using the storage on Hoffman2 shared cluster.
 For security and performance reasons we will neither mount any external file system on to Hoffman2 nor export Hoffman2’s file system to the outside world.

 Rates for HPC storage are quoted on the Service Pricing and Ordering Information page of this website.

 Space Usage Duration – Space will be made available to you for the number of years you have purchased.
 During your purchase period you will be notified of the amount of time you have available on your current purchase, and ultimately when it needs to be renewed.
 If you decide that you will renew your purchase it can be done with no interruption in access to your storage at the then current rate.
 If you decide that you will not renew your purchase you will have to make arrangements to move your data off of the storage server within a maximum of 30 days.
 During this 30-day period your data access will be changed to read-only.
 IDRE personnel are available to assist you with moving your data.

-Backups – No backups will be done on your data unless you specifically purchase this service.
+If your storage purchase did not include backups, that means that no backups will be done on your data unless you specifically ask for this service.
 Although we have made every effort possible to ensure reliability and fault-tolerance of our storage systems there is no guarantee that you will not lose your data.